DylanMeeus/springboot_jwt_blog/_posts/2015-10-15-7-things-you-should-know-about-web-assembly.markdown

 Some of these things would be really **hard to implement using JavaScript** or even plain asm.js.
 WebAssembly is being developed with these things in mind and will serve as a **great platform** for languages that support these (and other) features.

 ## Fact 6: Source-maps will allow you to easily debug compiled code in the browser
-One of the downsides of a compiled target-language is debugging usually gets harder.
+One of the downsides of a compiled target-language is that debugging usually gets harder.
 If you have played with any language that currently translates to JavaScript, you might have experienced debugging hell when trying to mentally **map the resulting code to your original code**.
-WebAssembly aims to be a great platform for other languages, so they are already aiming at a solution for this.
+WebAssembly aims to be a great platform for other languages, so a solution for this is already being developed.
 Much like current native compilers, WebAssembly will allow for **debugging information** in its binary format along with **source maps**.
 Source maps will tell browsers and debuggers how to map the generated code to its original source representation. **Easy debugging** is part of the WebAssembly spec.

 ## Fact 7: You do not need to wait for WebAssembly to be ready
-As much as WebAssembly is still in its infancy, you can already take advantage of many of benefits WebAssembly will provide in the future.
-As we have mentioned in fact 2, WebAssembly is the result of **years of experience** implementing asm.js and NaCl, and all of the benefits provided by these two implementations will be available in WebAssembly.
+Although WebAssembly is still in its infancy, you can already take advantage of many of the benefits that WebAssembly will provide in the future.
+As we mentioned in fact 2, WebAssembly is the result of **years of experience** implementing asm.js and NaCl, and all the benefits provided by these two implementations will be available in WebAssembly.
 If you want to use some of these benefits right now, **asm.js is an excellent solution**.
 For instance, [Emscripten](https://github.com/kripken/emscripten) allows you to compile your code to asm.js *today*.
-If you think committing to asm.js today is a bad idea, keep in mind WebAssembly is still in its **infancy**.
-And even then, WebAssembly aims at feature parity with asm.js as its first goal.
+If you think committing to asm.js today is a bad idea, keep in mind, again, that WebAssembly is still in its **infancy**.
+And even so, WebAssembly aims at feature parity with asm.js as its first goal.
 So don't be afraid to bet on asm.js.
-WebAssembly is being developed as an **upgrade path** from current solutions, so, even though it might be a good idea to start thinking of the future, in no way this means asm.js is not getting support today.
+WebAssembly is being developed as an **upgrade path** from current solutions, so, even though it might be a good idea to start thinking about the future, this in no way means that asm.js is not receiving support today.
 Hack away!

 ## Aside: WebAssembly and existing libraries
 At Auth0 we have a full body of work written in JavaScript.
-The cool thing about WebAssembly is that calls to JavaScript libraries (and viceversa) will be possible.
+The cool thing about WebAssembly is that calls to JavaScript libraries (and vice versa) will be possible.
 So, for instance, you could make calls to the Auth0 JavaScript library directly from C++.
 How cool is that?
 For more on Auth0 (and our extensive use of JavaScript), <a href="javascript:signup()">signup and start hacking</a>.

 ## Conclusion
-Along the last few years, we have seen an explosion of frameworks, compilers and other types of solutions that aim to take your existing code and make it *web-compatible*.
+During the last few years, we have seen an explosion of frameworks, compilers and other types of solutions that aim to take your existing code and make it *web-compatible*.
 This has caused a lot of **frustration in the community**.
 On one hand, features that do not fit well with JavaScript semantics or ideology have started showing up in implementors' forums and have raised **serious questions** among JavaScript developers.
-On the other hand, developers that want to use their existing code, or that want to use their favorite language or framework, have found themselves **locked out of the web**, or facing serious debugging challenges (among other problems).
+On the other hand, developers who want to use their existing code, or who want to use their favorite language or framework, have found themselves **locked out of the web**, or facing serious debugging challenges (among other problems).
 Even though existing solutions such as asm.js or PNaCl have done a lot to reduce these concerns, up to now there hasn't been a **proper, cross-vendor solution**.
 WebAssembly aims to solve that.
 A proper, cross-vendor, cross-language target for compilers, aiming at supporting all necessary features for making **a great all-around platform**.
 The stakes are high, but so are the rewards.
 And the people working on this know their stuff.
 WebAssembly is the evolution of an idea that has been requested by developers for a long time.
 WebAssembly is the future.